Monitoring Host State

 Ping Monitor is designed to continuously monitor host states and notify you when the host state changes.
 As explained in the How the Program Works chapter, the program uses ICMP pings to monitor hosts and detects the host states as Up or Down.
 The Up state means that the monitored host is reachable and it replies to ping requests.
 The Down state means that the host is unreachable and it doesn't reply to ping requests.
 There is also the Pending state, which is reported when the host state detection is in progress and the state isn't detected as Up or Down yet.

-When the monitoring is started, you can find the general state of the monitoring system on the Overview view Pic 1.
-The three groups of circles on the chart correspond to the three groups of numbers displayed on the right.
-The first group shows the number of hosts that are Active (i.e. currently monitored), Inactive (i.e. currently not monitored) and Paused.
+When the monitoring is started, you can find the general state of the monitoring system on the Overview page Pic 1.
+The groups of circles on the chart correspond to the groups of numbers displayed on the right.
+The first group shows hosts monitoring activity, the number of hosts that are Active (i.e. currently monitored), Inactive (i.e. currently not monitored) and Paused.
 The second group shows the number of monitored hosts that are Up or Down now.
 The numbers located on the right of the view are clickable, so you can navigate to the hosts with the selected characteristics.

-If you select a small size for the tiles on the State Monitor view, the host names aren't displayed so that a maximum number of entries could fit the screen.
+If you select a small size for the tiles on State Summary, the host names aren't displayed so that a maximum number of entries could fit the screen.
 To see the name and other information, hover the mouse pointer over the box for the program to show the host data on the tooltip.

 Sorting, Grouping and Filtering Hosts

-If you monitor hundreds or thousands of hosts, State Monitor shows too many entries.
+If you monitor hundreds or thousands of hosts, State Summary shows too many entries.
 How do you organize them?
-There are several options available, and you can find the corresponding controls on the toolbar of the State Monitor view.
+There are several options available, and you can find the corresponding controls on the toolbar of State Summary.